with Mandy Horby

 How does acupuncture work?

 Acupuncturists work with the concept of 'Qi', or life force.
-You can't see it, and it can't be measured scientifically (yet).
+You can't see it, and scientists can't measure it (yet).
 Acupuncturists can assess the state of your Qi by taking your pulses at both wrists.
 Although you can't see Qi, you can certainly feel it.
 It's what makes you feel alive.
 It's what shifts inside you when you get angry, feel sad or fall in love.

-The British Acupuncture Council (BAcC) provides detailed fact sheets summarising research into the wide range of conditions that can be treated with acupuncture.
+The British Acupuncture Council (BAcC) provides detailed fact sheets summarising research into the wide range of conditions that acupuncture can treat.